-- (i) Presentment of Proposed Findings and Sanctions to Vice Provost.
-The Hearing Body's proposed findings and Sanctions must be presented to the Vice Provost of Student Affairs or designee within a reasonable period of time after the conclusion of the Formal Hearing. - (ii) Vice Provost's Determination.
-The Vice Provost of Student Affairs or designee may accept the proposed findings of responsible or not responsible or remand the matter for a rehearing. - (1) If the Vice Provost of Student Affairs or designee accepts the proposed finding of responsible, then they may approve, mitigate, or increase the Sanctions proposed by the Hearing Body. - (2) If the Vice Provost of Student Affairs or designee alters the proposed Sanctions or remands the matter for a rehearing, the Responding Party must be given a concise and explicit written statement that explains the basis for the decision to alter the Sanctions or remand the matter for a rehearing. - (m) Notice of Determination and Sanctions.
-Following the Student Conduct Review Process, the Vice Provost of Student Affairs or designee notifies the Representative of the determination.
-The Representative notifies the Responding Party and the Reporting Party in writing of the determination and, to the extent permitted by law, of any Sanctions imposed within 10 business days of the conclusion of the Formal Hearing. - (n) Official Record.
+- (ii)(i) Presentment of Proposed Findings and Sanctions to Vice Provost.
+The Hearing Body's proposed findings and Sanctions must be presented to the Vice Provost of EnrollmentVice Provost of Student Affairs or designee within a reasonable period of time after the conclusion of the Formal Hearing. - (iii) Vice Provost's Determination.
+The Vice Provost of EnrollmentVice Provost of Student Affairs or designee may accept the proposed findings of responsible or not responsible or remand the matter for a rehearing. - If the Vice Provost of EnrollmentVice Provost of Student Affairs or designee accepts the proposed finding of responsible, then theyhe/she may approve, mitigate, or increase the Sanctions proposed by the Hearing Body. - (2) If the Vice Provost of EnrollmentVice Provost of Student Affairs or designee alters the proposed Sanctions or remands the matter for a rehearing, the Responding party must be given a concise and explicit written statement that explains the basis for the decision to alter the Sanctions or remand the matter for a rehearing. - (n) Notice of Determination and Sanctions.
+Following the Student Conduct Review Process, the Vice Provost of EnrollmentVice Provost of Student Affairs or designee notifies the Representative of the determination.
+The Representative notifies the Responding party and the Reporting party in writing of the determination and, to the extent permitted by law, of any Sanctions imposed. - (o) Official Record.
 The recording of the Formal Hearing will serve as the official record of the Formal Hearing and is the property of the University.
-Retention of the record is subject to the General Records Schedule GS5 for Universities and Community Colleges.

-(o) Appeal Process.

-- (i) Responsibility.
-The Provost is responsible for overseeing the appeal process.
-The Provost may designate a University employee as an appellate officer to review the appeal and render a determination. - (ii) Appeal deadline.
-The Responsible or the Reporting Party may appeal a determination reached or an imposed Sanction to the Representative.
-Such appeals must be in writing and must be received by the Representative no later than five (5) business days after the date the determination was sent. - (iii) Persons who may not hear or decide an appeal.
-No person may hear or decide an appeal if he or she conducted or participated in the Student Conduct Review Process being reviewed on appeal. - (iv) Basis of Appeal.
+Retention of the record is subject to the General Records Schedule GS5 for Universities and Community Colleges. - (p) Appeal Process. - (i) Responsibility.
+The President Provost is responsible for overseeing the appeal process.
+The President Provost may designate the Provost to oversee the appeal processa University employee as an appellate officer to review the appeal and render a determination. - (ii) Appeal deadline.
+The Responsible or the Reporting party may appeal a determination reached or an imposed Sanction to the PresidentRepresentative.
+Such appeals must be in writing and must be received by the President Representative no later than five (5) business days after the date the determination was sent. - (iii) Persons who may not hear or decide an appeal.
+No person may hear or decide an appeal if he or she conducted or participated in the Student Conduct Review Process being reviewed on appeal. - ()(ix) When submitting an appeal, the student must state the reason(s) for appeal, the supporting facts, and the recommended solution.
+This is not a re-hearing of the conduct case.
+An appeal cannot be filed simply because the student is dissatisfied with the decision.
+Failure to describe the nature of the information in full detail in the appeal letter will result in the denial of an appeal. - (iv) Basis of Appeal.
 When submitting an appeal, the student must state the reason(s) for appeal, the supporting facts, and the recommended solution.
-This is not a rehearing of the conduct case.
+This is not a re-hearing of the conduct case.
 An appeal cannot be filed simply because the student is dissatisfied with the decision.
 Failure to describe the nature of the information in full detail in the appeal letter will result in the denial of an appeal.